waveform-computing/compoundpi/docs/commands.rst

 **Syntax:** clear *[addresses]*

-The :ref:`command_clear` command can be used to clear the in-memory image store on the specified Pi servers (or all Pi servers if no address is given.
+The :ref:`command_clear` command can be used to clear the in-memory image store on the specified Pi servers (or all Pi servers if no address is given).
 The :ref:`command_download` command automatically clears the image store after successful transfers so this command is only useful in the case that the operator wants to discard images without first downloading them.